MicrosoftDocs/azure-devops-docs/docs/report/dashboards/dashboard-focus.md

 ::: moniker-end
 ::: moniker range=">= azure-devops-2022"
-Once you choose your dashboard type, you can [create a dashboard](dashboards.md).
+Once you choose your dashboard type, [create a dashboard](dashboards.md).
 You can also streamline your process by [copying another team's dashboard](copy-dashboard.md) and updating it for your team.
 ::: moniker-end
 ::: moniker range="azure-devops-2020"
-Once you choose your dashboard type, you can [create a dashboard](dashboards.md).
+Once you choose your dashboard type, [create a dashboard](dashboards.md).
 ::: moniker-end

 ::: moniker range="< azure-devops-2020"

-## Create your dashboard
+## Configure widgets

 When a team gets created, a default dashboard named *Overview* also gets created without any widgets.
 This default dashboard is always a **Team** dashboard that you can edit and rename.
 Review the [Out Of Box widget catalog](widget-catalog.md) to determine which widgets are configurable for a single team or multiple teams.

-Once you choose your dashboard type, you can [create a dashboard](dashboards.md).

 ::: moniker-end